 Clicking any one of the Machines from the list will open a dialog where the Machine's target can be entered, following which, the Machine will run.

-The downward facing arrow beneath the New graph button is used to minimize the main ribbon.
-Doing this results in the following action:
+The downward facing arrow beneath the New graph button is used to minimize or maximize the main ribbon.

 When minimized, clicking each of the tabs in the ribbon will temporary open the ribbon on the clicked tab until you click away from it.
 Allowing you to free up screen real estate when dealing with large graphs.